List specs, traces, or events that are stored in the Akita cloud.

 akita get trace or

-You must specify at least a service name and a type, either in the Akita URI or with the
+You must specify at least a project name and a type, either in the Akita URI or with the

-When downloading a spec, you may specify an output file name as a second argument.
+When downloading an API model, you may specify an output file name as a second argument.

 Limit the number of items shown when listing objects.
 The default limit is 10; you may specify 0 for no limit.
 No effect when downloading an object.